 Quantitative Methods and Cryptography, Advanced Routing, IT Project Management 1, Advanced Switching, Integrated Design Project 3, Research Skills and Professional Issues.

 IT Project Management 2, Internet Security, Network Simulation, Software Defined Networks, Honours Project.

 Download the Programme Specification for a detailed breakdown of its structure, what you will learn and other useful information.

 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-CCC including Computing or Maths plus GCSE English and Maths at C/4 if not taken at A level
+A Level: CDD from including Computing or Maths plus GCSE English and Maths at C/4 if not taken at A Level

-BTEC Level 3 Extended Diploma in relevant subject at MMM plus GCSE English at Maths at C/4
+BTEC/CACHE: Level 3 Extended Diploma in Computing subject at MMP

 Please note: if you are from a majority English speaking country, you may not be required to provide further proof of your English Language proficiency.

 Other academic and vocational qualifications

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.